bashnesnos/grepp/README.md

 After that you'll be able to execute "gradle releaseDev" or "gradle release" which will allow to distribute jar and other resources into those folders.

 TODO:
+Optimize predefined filter, config, thread, post process parsing simply via --tagname option.
+Introduce new automation levels to allow bulk initialization.
-try to re-organize/optimize configuration files etc. refactor .bat compiling and application content assembling via gradle 'application' plugin research if logging systems configuration(logback/commons/log4j) files could be parsed into pattern and to config's automatically
+Refactor .bat compiling and application content assembling via gradle 'application' plugin //Could be quite hard due to desired classpath variable and custom JVM opts addition during gradle build.
+Research if logging systems configuration(logback/commons/log4j) files could be parsed into regex patterns and to config's automatically